mgonnacrusht/mgonnacrusht.github.io/_features/articles-videos-to-revisit.md

 weight: 3
 ---

 Forty open tabs, endless “read later” lists and DM’d links make it easy to lose great content.
-MgonnacrushT becomes your single inbox for anything you want to read, watch or listen to when you actually have time.
+SaveT becomes your single inbox for anything you want to read, watch or listen to when you actually have time.
 <!--more-->

 - Save from mobile share sheets, desktop bookmarklets (planned) or plain copy/paste.